Zhiyijenny/Zhiyijenny.github.io/index.md

 # **Research**
-I'm interested in how the language(s) we already know affect how we process and learn a new language, and how the smaller units of the language are represented in the mind and the brain.
+I'm interested in how smaller language units are represented in the mind and influence how we process and learn a language.

 ## **Current Research**

-**First-language Influence on Second-language Processing**
+**Influence of Native-Language Allophony on Nonnative Phonemic and Phonolexical Representations**

-I am currently working with [Kira Gor](https://sllc.umd.edu/directory/kira-gor) on the learning of nonnative phonology as well as words.
-I examine and compare learners of Spanish who speak American English and Mandarin Chinese as their first languages.
+Under the mentorship of [Kira Gor](https://sllc.umd.edu/directory/kira-gor), I have been investigating the impact of phonemic and allophonic representations on the phonological and lexical processing of late language learners within the auditory domain.
+My research focused on learners of Spanish who speak American American English and Mandarin Chinese as their first languages/

 **Semantic Priming Effects in different word processing tasks**

-In the meantime, I work with [Nan Jiang](https://sllc.umd.edu/directory/nan-jiang) on the second-language-to-first-language semantic priming effects by using both the more traditional Lexical Decision Task and the less influential Semantic Categorization Task.
+Working with [Nan Jiang](https://sllc.umd.edu/directory/nan-jiang), I will investigate the nuances of semantic priming effects among second language learners by distinguishing between associative and semantic relatedness.

+**The Reliability of Psycholinguistic Measures**

+For decades, psycholinguistic researchers have relied on various measures, particularly those based on reaction times, to gain insights into the human mind.
+However, recent studies have called into question the reliability of these long-standing tools.
+Under the guidance of [Bronson Hui](https://sllc.umd.edu/directory/bronson-hui) and through collaboration with him, I have been investigating the reliability of psycholinguistic tasks, e.g., lexical decision, and exploring potential ways to improve it.

 **The Acquisition of Lexical Tones by Second Language Learners**

-I have gotten interested in learning how various factors could influence the perception and production of lexical tones, mainly in Mandarin Chinese, by late learners.
+Another research interest is the influence of various factors on late learners' perception and production of lexical tones, mainly in Mandarin Chinese.

 ## **Presentations**

-'**The role of native phonology in speech perception and phonolexical encoding among Spanish learners.**' (March 2023).An individial paper presentation at _American Association for Applied Linguistics Annual Conference_.
+'**The role of native phonology in speech perception and phonolexical encoding among Spanish learners.**' (March 2023).An individual paper presentation at _American Association for Applied Linguistics Annual Conference_.

 '**How do language(s) we know influence how we learn a new language?**' (October 2022).
 A poster presentation at the Language Science Day at UMCP.